 This document was subject to peer review prior to publication in 2015.

-The results of ongoing and new systematic reviews will be included in the 2018 update of the Male Hypogonadism Guidelines.
-Ongoing systematic reviews are:-
+The results of ongoing and new systematic reviews will be included in the 2019 update of the Male Hypogonadism Guidelines.
+Ongoing systematic reviews are:

-Androgen deficiency increases slightly with age also in healthy men [5,6].
+Androgen deficiency increases slightly with age also in healthy men [10,11].
 In middle-aged men, the incidence of biochemical hypogonadism varies from 2.1-12.8% .
-The incidence of low testosterone and symptoms of hypogonadism in men aged 40-79 varies form 2.1-5.7% [6,7].
-Hypogonadism is more prevalent in older men, in men with obesity, those with co-morbidities, and in men with a poor health status.
+The incidence of low testosterone and symptoms of hypogonadism in men aged 40-79 varies form 2.1-5.7% [11,12].
+Hypogonadism is more prevalent in older men, in men with obesity, those with comorbidities, and in men with poor health status.

 Androgens, which are produced by the testis and by the adrenal glands, play a pivotal role in male reproductive and sexual function.
 Androgens are crucial for the development of male reproductive organs, such as the epididymis, vas deferens, seminal vesicle, prostate and penis.
 In addition, androgens are needed for puberty, male fertility, male sexual function, muscle formation, body composition, bone mineralisation, fat metabolism, and cognitive functions .

-Male sexual development starts between the 7th and 12th week of gestation.
+Male sexual development starts between the seventh and twelfth week of gestation.
 The undifferentiated gonads develop into a foetal testis through expression of multiple genes, including the sex-determining region of the Y chromosome (SRY gene complex) and the SOX genes .
 The foetal testis produces three hormones: testosterone, insulin-like peptide 3 (INSL3) and anti-Müllerian hormone (AMH).
 Testosterone is needed for the stabilisation of the Wolffian ducts, resulting in formation of the epididymis, vas deferens and seminal vesicle.
 Anti-Müllerian hormone activity results in regression of the Müllerian ducts (Figure 1).
-INSL3, AMH and testosterone regulate testicular descent.
+Insulin-like peptide 3, AMH and testosterone regulate testicular descent.

 Under the influence of intratesticular testosterone, the number of gonocytes per tubule increases threefold during the foetal period .
 In addition, testosterone is needed for development of the prostate, penis and scrotum.
 However, in these organs testosterone is converted into the more potent metabolite 5α-dihydrotestosterone (DHT) by the enzyme 5α-reductase.
 Testosterone and DHT are required for penile growth, both activating the androgen receptor .

-Intratesticular testosterone is needed to maintain the spermatogenic process and to inhibit germ cell apoptosis .
-The seminiferous tubules of the testes are exposed to concentrations of testosterone 25-100 times greater than circulating levels.
-Suppression of gonadotropins (e.g. through excessive testosterone abuse) results in a reduced number of spermatozoa in the ejaculate and hypospermatogenesis .
-Complete inhibition of intratesticular testosterone results in full cessation of meiosis up to the level of round spermatids [14,15].
-Testosterone does not appear to act directly on the germ cells, but functions through the Sertoli cells by expression of the androgen receptor (AR) and influencing the seminiferous tubular microenvironment .
+Testosterone does not appear to act directly on the germ cells, but functions through the Sertoli cells by expression of the androgen receptor (AR) and by influencing the seminiferous tubular microenvironment .

 Testosterone can also be metabolised into oestradiol by aromatase, present in fat tissue, the prostate, the testes and bone.
 Oestradiol is also essential for bone mineralisation in men .
 The production of testosterone is controlled in the foetus by placental chorion gonadotropin (hCG) and after birth by luteinising hormone (LH) from the pituitary gland.
 Immediately after birth, serum testosterone levels reach adult concentrations over several months (mini puberty).
 Thereafter and until puberty, testosterone levels are low, thus preventing male virilisation.
 Puberty starts with the production of gonadotropins, initiated by gonadotropin-releasing hormone (GnRH) secretion from the hypothalamus and results in testosterone production, male sexual characteristics and spermatogenesis .
 Figure 1 shows the development of the male reproductive system.

 Summary of evidence